ii Super 60 Methodology

 - The cheapest share class available is chosen where more than one class exists

-Performance is analysed over both short and longer time periods, to identify those active funds and trusts that have delivered consistently superior returns compared with their relevant peer groups.
-In the case of passive funds however, the key performance indicator is tracking error versus the relevant market index – the tighter, the better.
+Performance is analysed over both short and longer time periods, to identify those actively managed funds and trusts that have delivered consistently superior returns compared with their relevant peer groups.
+In the case of passive funds, the key performance indicator is tracking error versus the relevant market index – the tighter, the better.
 This ensures that these investments provide exactly what they say on the tin.

-In addition to analysing historical performance data, investments are also subjected to qualitative due diligence.
-Factors taken into consideration include manager track record and yields, where relevant, plus dealing spreads and share price discount or premium to underlying asset value for investment trusts.
+In addition to analysing historical performance data, we subject investments to qualitative due diligence.
+We consider factors including manager track record and yields, and, where relevant, portfolio liquidity and capacity.
+For investment trusts we also analyse dealing spreads and share price discount or premium to underlying asset value.

-Depending on the asset class, we examine specific fund characteristics: for example within equity funds we look for any significant style drift, while within bond funds the credit profile of holdings and duration of portfolio are considered.
+Depending on the asset class, we examine specific fund characteristics.
+For example, for equity funds we look for any significant style drift, while for bond funds we consider the credit profile of holdings and duration of portfolio.

-Qualitative analysis allows us to look in more detail at the how the investment is actually run by the manager.
-We look into the how fund manager firm operates, its reputation, management team experience, investment style and process.
+Qualitative analysis allows us to look in more detail at the how the investment is run by the manager.
+We examine how the fund manager firm operates, its reputation, management team experience, investment style and process.

 In addition to our own due diligence we use analysis from our data providers, Financial Express (Trustnet) and Morningstar, where this is available.
 This allows us to consider external reviews and ratings of the investments as well as our own in-house assessment.